mad honey aka rhododendron honey aka deli bal

 What is Mad honey from Turkey, aka Deli Bal, and what is it good for?

-Mad honey is produced by honey bees from the nectar of Rhododendron species, particularly Rhododendron ponticum (aka “forest rose” – as locals call it), which grows in high-altitude forested areas in the Black sea region of Turkey.
-Rhododendron species grow naturally in other countries such as Spain, Portugal, Japan, Brazil, United States, China and Nepal, but in Turkey this honey has a historical tradition and the largest area with rhododendron.
-Mostly R. ponticum, though there are other 4 species present: R. ungerniR. luteumR. caucasicum and R. smirnovii.
+Mad honey is produced by honey bees from the nectar of Rhododendron species, particularly Rhododendron ponticum (aka “forest rose” – as locals call it).
+It grows in high-altitude forested areas in the Black Sea region of Turkey.

 Rhododendron ponticum

 A dense, suckering shrub or small tree growing to 5 m (16 ft) tall, rarely 8 m (26 ft).
 The leaves are evergreen, 6 to 18 cm (2.4 to 7.1 in) long and 2 to 5 cm (0.79 to 1.97 in) wide.
-The flowers are 3.5 to 5 cm (1.4 to 2.0 in) in diameter, violet-purple, often with small greenish-yellow spots or streaks.
-The fruit is a dry capsule 1.5 to 2.5 cm (0.59 to 0.98 in) long, containing numerous small seeds.

 Rhododendron family contains more than 750 plant species.

 R. ponticum has 2 subspecies: R. p. ponticum, found from Bulgaria east to Georgia and R. p. baeticum found in Spain and Portugal.
-Ponticum and Luteum are mostly found in the Eastern Black Sea Region of Turkey, where mad honey (deli bal) is mainly produced.
+Ponticum and Luteum are mostly found in the Eastern Black Sea Region of Turkey, where mad honey from Turkey (deli bal) is mainly produced.

 health benefits of mad honey and where to find it

-Almost all species contain grayanine type tetracyclic diterpenes: grayanatoxins and romedotoxins.
 These were first studied by G DE BODT in 1996 and are also known as andromedotoxin, acetylandromedol, rhodotoxin and asebotoxin.
-Grayanotoxins are also found in the Ericacea family, Pieris, Agarista and Kalmia.

-Grayantoxins act as a natural defense for the plant and protect Rhododendron plants from herbivores feeding on their leaves.
 But why is this toxin present in the flower’s nectar, when normally it should be sweet and good to attract pollinators?
 It was shown that bumblebee pollinators can best tolerate the toxin, while other insects manifest “madness” reaction and die.
 The toxin levels in nectar of invasive plants are lower than that of native plants.
 (Philip Stevenson & Alison Scott-Brown)

 Health benefits of rhododendron